2017 New England Patriots season: Week 8: vs. Los Angeles Chargers

 In their last game before the bye week, the Patriots took on the Los Angeles Chargers at home.
 The teams traded punts on the opening two possessions.
 The Chargers scored first on an 87-yard run by Melvin Gordon, matching a 56-year old Chargers record.
 With the next drive, the Patriots scored on a 2-yard pass to Rob Gronkowski at the start of the second quarter.
 Later in the second quarter, the Chargers returner Travis Benjamin caught a Ryan Allen punt at his own 8-yard line and ran backwards into his own endzone in an attempt to evade the Patriots coverage team.
 The resulting safety by Brandon King gave the Patriots their first lead at 9–7, and the Patriots would never trail again, kicking four field goals, and holding off a late-game surge by the Chargers to preserve a 21–13 win.

 The game was notable for the performances by Patriots running backs.
 Heavy rain slowed down the long passing game, so short passes to the running backs dominated the Patriots offensive game plan.
 Running backs James White and Rex Burkhead led the Patriots in receiving with 85 yards and 68 yards respectively, mostly on yards after catch.
 Fellow running back Dion Lewis led the Patriots in ground yardage for the fourth straight week, with Mike Gillislee also contributing to key short-yardage situations.

-The Patriots entered the bye week at 6–2, a position almost nobody expected before or after week four.
+With the win, the Patriots entered the bye week and improved to 6–2.
 A few days after this, the Patriots sent backup QB Jimmy Garoppolo to the San Francisco 49ers for a second-round draft pick.
 Garoppolo led the 49ers to five consecutive wins after replacing C. J. Beathard.